rust-lang/rust/text/1636-document_all_features.md

 [RFCs README]: https://github.com/rust-lang/rfcs/blob/master/README.md
 [What the process is]: https://github.com/rust-lang/rfcs/blob/master/README.md#what-the-process-is

-This is also an opportunity to allow/enable non-core-team members with less experience to contribute more actively to _The Rust Programming Language_, _Rust by Example_, and the Rust Reference.
+This is also an opportunity to allow/enable community members with less experience to contribute more actively to _The Rust Programming Language_, _Rust by Example_, and the Rust Reference.

 1. We should write issues for feature documentation, and may flag them as approachable entry points for new users.